ilyasmgazali/lama-e-commerce-front-end/README.md

 PROJECT

--   This is a fullstack using the MERN stack (MongoDB, Express.ts, React.ts, Node.ts), using typescript for both the front-end and back-end
+-   The project is a full-stack application utilizing the MERN stack (MongoDB, Express.ts, React.ts, Node.ts), with TypeScript used for both front-end and back-end.

 # Getting Started with Create React App